 The first line of defense against ad hijackers is airtight affiliate agreements.
 Be sure your agreements clearly state what your brand-bidding policies are and what the consequences are for violating the agreements.

 Affiliates who engage in this type of nefarious behavior don’t want to be discovered by the brand.
 They use tactics like geotargeting and dayparting to avoid detection, making it almost impossible to uncover and stop them.
-While some of the red flags mentioned above can give an indication of ad hijacking, manual investigative methods are time consuming and error-prone.
-Automated solutions, like BrandVerity’s paid search monitoring tool, make this impossible task easy.
+While some of the red flags mentioned above are indicators of ad hijacking, manual investigative methods are time consuming and error-prone.
+Automated solutions, like BrandVerity’s paid search monitoring tool, make identifying ad hijacking easy.

 The BrandVerity tool automatically crawls the web, finding infringements that even the most experienced PPC manager wouldn’t be able to find.
 You can set your policies up so that they will flag violations of your affiliate agreements, making enforcement of these agreements much easier.
 Once BrandVerity flags an issue, the affiliate manager can quickly notify the affiliate, partner or search engine about the violation using an email template from within the tool.